jetbrains-academy/Functional_Programming_Scala/Immutability/The Builder Pattern/task.md

 * To allow an object to be constructed step by step, often through method chaining.
 * To avoid having constructors with many parameters, which can be confusing and error-prone (often referred to as the telescoping constructor anti-pattern).

-Below is a Scala example using the Builder Pattern to create instances of a User case class, with mandatory firstName and lastName fields and optional email, twitterHandle, and instagramHandle fields.
+Below is a Scala example using the Builder Pattern to create instances of a `User` case class, with mandatory `firstName` and `lastName` fields and optional `email`, `twitterHandle`, and `instagramHandle` fields.

 Note that:
-* The User case class defines a user with mandatory firstName and lastName, optional email, twitterHandle, and instagramHandle.
+* The `User` case class defines a user with mandatory `firstName` and `lastName`, optional `email`, `twitterHandle`, and `instagramHandle`.
-* UserBuilder facilitates the creation of a User object.
+* `UserBuilder` facilitates the creation of a `User` object.
-  The mandatory parameters are specified in the builder's constructor, while methods like setEmail, setTwitterHandle, and setInstagramHandle are available to set optional parameters.
+  The mandatory parameters are specified in the builder's constructor, while methods like `setEmail`, `setTwitterHandle`, and `setInstagramHandle` are available to set optional parameters.
   Each of these methods returns the builder itself, enabling method chaining.
-* Finally, calling the build method will use all specified parameters (default or set) to construct a User object.
+* Finally, calling the build method will use all specified parameters (default or set) to construct a `User` object.

 This pattern keeps object creation understandable and clean, mainly when dealing with objects that can have multiple optional parameters.